 Polysaccharides are characterized by their structural diversity (monosaccharide composition, glycosidic linkages, molecular weight and branching point), non-toxicity, biodegradability and biocompatibility.
 They show remarkable rheological properties which are highly dependent on their molecular structure.
 They act as stabilizers, emulsifiers, gelling agents, thickeners and moisturizers.
 For these properties, polysaccharides are used in many fields including food, cosmetics and pharmacy.
-However, the focus on these polymers is not exclusively due to their physicochemical properties, but also their biological activities, such as antioxidant, antidiabetic, immunostimulant, anti-inflammatory and antimicrobial activities.1.5 A type of polysaccharides that has recently attracted the attention of polysaccharides presents an interesting source of biologically active compounds but it is yet to be explored.
+However, the focus on these polymers is not exclusively due to their physicochemical properties, but also to their biological activities, such as antioxidant, antidiabetic, immunostimulant, anti-inflammatory and antimicrobial activities.
+I.5 A type of polysaccharides that has recently attracted the attention of researchers is the one extracted from land plants.
+This type of polysaccharides presents an interesting source of biologically active compounds but it is yet to be explored.

 Balanites aegyptiaca Del. is a xerophyte native to Africa and the Middle East.
 It is a spiny shrub or tree that grows in all types of soil (sandy, clay, clay-loam and gravelly).
 This explains its wide geographical distribution.
 The plant is used to treat jaundice, asthma, parasitic infections, gastrointestinal disorders, skin diseases, fever and snake bite.
-Its fruit is edible and rich in carbohydrates, hence its common name 'desert date'.
-It also contains proteins, fatty acids, minerals and vitamins.
-This species has been the subject of several studies designed to identify its secondary metabolites and assess its biological activities, but there is no study on its polysaccharides.
-Thus, the objective of this study is to characterize the polysaccharides from the fruits of B. aegyptiaca Del. and evaluate their antioxidant, hypoglycaemic and anti-inflammatory activities.
+Its fruit is edible and rich in carbohydrates, hence its common